Red Monkey (band): History

-Red Monkey reformed for a night to play a Slampt Records retrospective event in Newcastle in 2008, alongside a new generation of post riot-grrrl bands which they and their label helped influence.
-They continue to be invoked as a touchstone for bands up to the present day.
-In 2014, Berlin-based label Our Voltage released a Red Monkey singles and rarities compilation, calling it "posthumous post-punk.. by one of England’s finest Post-RiotGrrrl-Outfits".
+In 2008, Red Monkey reformed for a night to play a Slampt Records retrospective event in Newcastle, alongside a new generation of post riot-grrrl bands which they and their label helped influence.
+Since their dissolution, the group continue to be invoked as a touchstone for bands up to the present day.
+In 2014, Berlin-based label Our Voltage released a Red Monkey singles and rarities compilation album titled How We Learned To Live Like A Bomb.
+They described it as "posthumous post-punk.. by one of England’s finest Post-RiotGrrrl-Outfits".

 Reception

 The band have been notated for their overt left-leaning political lyrics.
-Allmusic acclaimed the political agenda of the group, describing it as "down with materialist culture, up with self-actualization".
+Allmusic acclaimed the political agenda of the group, describing it as "down with materialist culture, up with self-actualization."
 Chris Nelson, writing for MTV in 1998, noted the group's lyrics and "jagged" sound.
 He added that the three members had "... distinct voices moving forward as one."